Why Should I Transcribe My Podcasts?

 1. To enhance user experience

-A transcript would go a long way towards improving the user experience of your podcast, for not only can a transcript allow them to jot down notes and interesting segments far easier than it would be, it also gives them the option of consuming your podcast by reading through its content.
-Having these two options lets anyone – whether they like reading or listening, whether they merely like to skim over what they consider important parts of your podcast or listen to in its entirety – have their pick of how to enjoy podcasts, thus enhancing their – you guessed it – user experience.
+A transcript can go a long way towards improving the user experience of your podcast.
+Not only can a transcript allow your audience to jot down notes and highlight interesting segments, but it also gives them the option of consuming your podcast by reading its transcript.
+Giving your audience the option of listening or reading your podcast content can significantly enhance the user experience.

 2. Reading versus listening